Pasco Bowman II: Federal judicial service

-On May 24, 1983, President Ronald Reagan nominated Bowman to the United States Court of Appeals for the Eighth Circuit to fill a seat vacated by Judge Jesse Smith Henley.
+On May 24, 1983, President Ronald Reagan nominated Bowman to the United States Court of Appeals for the Eighth Circuit to fill a seat vacated by Judge J. Smith Henley.
 The United States Senate confirmed Bowman on July 18, 1983, and he received his commission on July 19, 1983.
 He served as Chief Judge from 1998 to 1999.
-He took senior status on August 1, 2003.
+He assumed senior status on August 1, 2003.

 Bowman completed the graduate program for judges at the University of Virginia School of Law and received his Master of Laws from the University of Virginia in 1986.

 His service to the federal judiciary includes tours of duty on the Criminal Law Committee, the Federal-State Jurisdiction Committee, and the Board of Directors of the Federal Judicial Center.
 Notably, Bowman authored the Eighth Circuit's opinion in Clinton v.
 Jones that held the Constitution does not protect the President from federal civil litigation involving actions committed before entering office.
-The Supreme Court affirmed the judgment 9—0.
+The Supreme Court affirmed the judgment 9–0.

 Conservative commentator Ann Coulter clerked for Bowman.